ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 }
 ```

-- An issue in the parser that disallowed qualified identifiers with a pre-declared prefix as a const match pattern has been fixed.
+- Fixed an issue in the parser that disallowed qualified identifiers with a pre-declared prefix as a const match pattern

 ```ballerina
 function fn(any x) {